JustinMountain/personal-blog/projects/wip-ryzeratops.md

 ### Plan

+Preparation:
+1. Take SSH keys from Win11 and discover process to import them to new machines
+  1. Need to push to tamy, win11vm, and devbuntu
+1. Use/write playbook to add SSH keys
+1. `git push`

 TrueNAS VM with 2 3tb drives for backup location
 1. Is it possible to pass the drives to TrueNAS?
 1. This becomes a backup target for other TrueNAS (rsync?)